SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Transfer

 Transferring an object from one sponsoring client to another client is specified in [@!RFC5731] and [@!RFC5733].
 The Transfer command is mapped to a nested resource, named "transfers".
 The semantics of the HTTP DELETE method are determined by the role of the client executing the DELETE method.
-For the current sponsoring client of the object, the DELETE method is defined as "reject transfer".
+The DELETE method is defined as "reject transfer" for the current sponsoring client of the object.
 For the new sponsoring client the DELETE method is defined as "cancel transfer".

 #### Request